-Le Fort fractures are fractures of the midface, which collectively involve separation of all or a portion of the maxilla from the skull base.
-The classification system attempts to distinguish Le Fort according to the plane of injury.
+Le Fort fractures are fractures of the midface, which collectively involve separation of all or a portion of the midface from the skull base.
+In order to be separated from the skull base the pterygoid plates of the sphenoid bone need to be involved as these connect the midface to the sphenoid bone dorsally.
+The Le Fort classification system attempts to distinguish according to the plane of injury.

 The commonly used classification is as follows: